Hey Duggee

 Hey Duggee is a British pre-school children's animated television series aimed at two to five-year-olds.
 Created by Grant Orchard, it is produced by Studio AKA, in association with BBC Studios (formerly BBC Worldwide).
 The show is narrated by Alexander Armstrong.

-The programme's characters are talking anthropomorphic animals, with Duggee communicating in woofs.
+The programme's characters are anthropomorphic animals, with Duggee communicating in barking.
 The episodes are based around The Squirrel Club, an activity club for children that Duggee leads.
 The children – the club's Squirrels – take part in all kinds of activities, have adventures and earn badges for their accomplishments.
 Each episode shows the Squirrels completing an activity or adventure relating to a badge that they earn at the end of each episode.
 There is no set formula for every episode, with many referencing or parodying pop culture.

 Hey Duggee has five series.
 It was first shown on 17 December 2014, and officially premiered on 12 January 2015.
 The BBC and Studio AKA produced a second series in early 2016, with the first episode airing in the United Kingdom on 26 September 2016.
 A third series was commissioned in October 2017, with the first episode due to be broadcast in Autumn 2018, but was pushed back to 4 March 2019.
 It aired until September 2021 with a Christmas episode shown in December 2020.
-The third series received increased acclaim and popularity amongst children and adults alike during the 2020 pandemic lockdowns.
+The third series received increased acclaim and popularity amongst children and adults alike during the 2020 pandemic lockdowns (and an associated 'stay at home badge' was introduced).
 It was renewed for a fourth series on 5 September 2022.

-In 2022, to celebrate the premiere of David Attenborough's The Green Planet documentary on BBC, Hey Duggee created a short film called "The Green Planet Badge" with a guest voice by Attenborough.
+In 2022–present, to celebrate the premiere of David Attenborough's The Green Planet documentary on BBC, Hey Duggee created a short film called "The Green Planet Badge" with a guest voice by Attenborough.
 The short premiered on January 9, 2022 on YouTube.

-A spinoff series Hey Duggee's Squirrel Club premiered on 28th April 2025.
+A spinoff series Hey Duggee's Squirrel Club premiered on 28 April 2025.
 The original series was also renewed for a fifth season.

 The first half of the fifth series began on 28 June 2024 with the episode "The Carrot Badge".
 After a two-month hiatus, the series started properly on 9 September 2024 with “The Face Painting Badge”.

-On October 24, 2025, it was announced Hey Duggee was renewed for series 6-8.
+On October 24, 2025, it was announced Hey Duggee would be renewed for series 6-8.

 Production

-The programme is animated using the computer program Flash, with a minimalist style using filled shapes with no outlines, and only effects that Flash is capable of, and only the Duggee character regularly uses gradients.
+The programme is animated using the computer program Flash, with a minimalist style using filled shapes with no outlines, which is efficient financially, using only effects that Flash is capable of, and only the Duggee character regularly uses gradients.
 For example, if there is a frog character, then it usually bears the appearance of a plain green triangle.

-The production team consists of around 16 in-house animators, with six to eight scriptwriters.
+The production team consists of around 16 in-house animators, with six to eight scriptwriters, each episode script taking over 6 weeks to develop.

+The theme tune utilises chiptune style, described as a nostalgic reference that can be appreciated by parents watching.
+Other music in the show borrows from the BBC's historic sound library.